k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 ### How Do I Set Masking Input Arguments?

-The common input arguments of the **masking** category of Actors are:
+Common input arguments of **Masking** Actors are:

 * **maskingId**, a unique masking identifier used to generate a target value.
 To use the same masking Actor in different flows of the same project, use this parameter to refer to the same masking cache.
-By default, the masking with specific ID is used across different DCs.
+By default, the masking's specific ID is used across different DCs.
-* **useEnvironment**, indication whether to separate the masked value per environment.
+* **useEnvironment**, indicates whether to separate the masked value per environment.
 Set to **true** to generate a new masked value in each environment.
 When set to **false**, the same masked value is used across all environments.
-This feature is applicable starting from the release 6.4.1.
+This feature is applicableas of Release 6.4.1.
-* **useExecutionId**, indication whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is running.
+* **useExecutionId**, indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
 Set to **true** to generate a new masked value in each execution.
 When set to **false**, the same masked value is used across different executions.
-* **useInstanceId**, indication whether to use the Instance ID as part of the masking cache.
+* **useInstanceId**, indicates whether to use the Instance ID as part of the masking cache.
-* **hashedInputValue**, indication whether to store the original or the hashed input value.
+* **hashedInputValue**, indicates whether to store the original or the hashed input value.
 By default the hashed value is stored.
-Set to **false** when it is required to disable caching and store the original value.
+Set to **false** to disable caching and store the original value.
 * **interface**, the interface to be used to cache the masked values.
 This interface might be either any SQL DB interface defined in Fabric or the Fabric server memory.
   * When SQL DB interface is set, the **masking_cache** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) is used to cache the masked values.
 The data kept in this table reflects the settings of the Actor's input arguments.
   * If the **k2masking** keyspace does not exist, create it using the **masking-create-cache-table.flow** example or using the installation SQL script provided as part of the Masking library.